https-www-twitter-com-henry0323389595/buckets.github.io/_posts/2018-04-23-history-and-future.md

 ## Future

 I enjoy working on Buckets, and foresee working on it for many years to come.
+Will Buckets make me a millionaire?
+Nope, probably not&mdash;at least I don't expect it to.

 Where does Buckets go from here?
 Here's a high-level road map (subject to change and missing lots of detail, of course):